What A Fertility Doctor Wants You To Know About At-Home Insemination

 There’s a small chance of introducing bacteria into the vagina via an unsterile syringe, which could lead to an infection of the uterus lining such as endometritis.
 Signs of this include abnormal vaginal swelling, bleeding, and discharge, as well as pelvis pain and fever.
 This can be treated with antibiotics.

-Genetic testing is covered by most insurance providers — but even if it's not or you don't have insurance, Dr. Sekhon says it's usually heavily subsidized.
-The test would cost $100 to $200 dollars, max.
+Genetic testing is covered by most insurance providers — but even if it's not or you don't have insurance, Dr Sekhon says it's usually heavily subsidised.
+The test would cost $100 (£80) to $200 (£160) dollars, max.

 What equipment and supplies do I need for an at-home insemination?